Testing for cystic fibrosis carriers in families

 The results will tell you whether you have a positive test and are a carrier, or a negative test and are not a carrier.

-If your test result is negative, you should be told the chances that you could still be a carrier of a rare CF gene mutation.
-Standard carrier tests pick up about 90–95% of CF gene mutations.
-Getting a negative result from one of these tests means that the chance of you being a carrier is reduced by 10 times.
-It means you are not a carrier of the common CF mutations that were tested for, but it does not mean you are definitely not a carrier of rarer CF mutations.
+Standard carrier tests pick up about 85–95% of CF gene variants.
+Getting a negative result from one of these tests means that the chance of you being a carrier is reduced by almost 10 times.
+It means you are not a carrier of the common CF variants that were tested for, but it does not mean you are definitely not a carrier of rarer CF variants.

-Getting a positive result from a test for any CF gene mutations means you are definitely a carrier, even if you don’t have a family history of CF. If your test is positive and you are a carrier, you will usually be invited to talk to a genetic counsellor.
-This can be by telephone or in person.
-The genetic counsellor can tell you what your result means, and about any tests and support that is available to you.
+Getting a positive result from a test for any CF gene variants means you are definitely a carrier, even if you don’t have a family history of CF.

 For more detail on carrier test results, read our factsheet.